June 1961 Zanzibari general election

 General elections were held in Zanzibar on 1 June 1961, following the inconclusive elections in January.
 One further constituency, Mtambile, was created on the island of Pemba, with the hope that this would break the deadlock.
-The Zanzibar Nationalist Party and the Afro-Shirazi Party both won ten seats, despite the fact that the ASP had won just over 50% of the votes and the ZNP only 35%.
+The Zanzibar Nationalist Party and the Afro-Shirazi Party both won ten seats, despite the fact that the ASP had received just over 50% of the votes and the ZNP only 35%.
 The other three seats were won by the Zanzibar and Pemba People's Party three.
 The ZNP and ZPPP formed a coalition government.

-Of the 93,918 registered voters, 90,595 voted, giving a turnout of 96.5%.
+Of the 93,918 registered voters, 90,595 voted, giving a turnout of 96%.